How To Determine Production Date Of Vintage Levi’s Denim Jackets

-The first important and easy way to determine the difference in the period is looking if the jacket has two lower hand pockets.
-If they are there then it’s from the mid 1980 till present.
+The first important and easy way to determine the difference in the period is looking if the jacket has two hand warmer pockets.
+If they are there then it’s from the mid 1980 until the present.
 In this period, Levi’s has produced a lot of colors and stonewashes.
 The jackets have four pockets and a small e tab.

-If your jacket doesn’t feature the lower hand pocket but still has the the small e red tab it’s dating from ’71 till mid ’80s.
-To define the right period, there is subtle difference of the stitching adjacent to the bottom buttonhole.
+If your jacket doesn’t feature hand warmer pockets but still has the the small e red tab it’s dating from 71 till mid 80s.
+To define the right period, there are subtle differences of the stitching adjacent to the bottom buttonhole.

 If your jacket has a double row stitching adjacent to the buttonhole and only two chest pockets, then it’s from the same period ’71 till mid ’80s.

-If you found a jacket, like I did, with a single row stitching, no lowers hand pockets an a small e red tab on the chest pocket, then your jacket is from the period mid ’60 – ’71.
+If you found a jacket, like I did, with a single row stitching, no hand warmer pockets an a small e red tab on the chest pocket, then your jacket is very likely from the period mid 60 – 71.
 For a difference between the two stitches have a look at the pictures.

 Except for the Big E you can identify a Second Edition (Type II) by its vertical pleats on the front side adjacent the buttons.
 The 2 chest pockets are exterior and has straight pocket flap instead of a pointed one on more recent models.
 Really a favorite model, but hard to find in vintage stores.

 The First Edition or Type I with the lot number 506XX has a single brest, left side pocket.
 Like the Type II, this model also has a pleated front.
 The early version didn’t have a pocket flap, which was added onto later models.
 As with the early Levi’s jeans from that era, a cinch back was used on the lower back.
 The red tab appeared from the 1936 models.
 Read more about this model here.